theskullcrusher/adaptiveprojectbackend/README.md

 url = 'http://ec2-18-221-144-47.us-east-2.compute.amazonaws.com/cardservice/createcard/'
 data = {'title':'Tempe Test lorem epsum', 'content':'Abstraction, Polymorphism, Encapsulation, Inheritence', 'type':'0', 'tags':['oops', 'c++','java'],
 'upVote':'3','downVote':'1', 'private':True, 'in_group':False}
+##If in_group is true - send another parameter 'group':'<id>' which tells which group to add the card to
 #private defines access level of card
 #upVote and downVote are optional
 #type can be 0 or 1, try to send all tags in lowercase and trimmed